 HCI delivers higher flexibility and allows businesses to scale as needed by adding new modules or nodes.
 Unlike converged systems, which require considerable investments to scale out, hyperconverged solutions have a much smaller step size, reducing costs for infrastructure development.
 Hyperconverged systems are also built around the low-cost commodity x86 hardware significantly lowering upfront and operational costs.

-Another use case for HCI is remote office/branch office (ROBO) scenario.
+Taking into account all its benefits, HCI has become a perfect solution for remote office/branch office (ROBO) scenario.
 Hyperconverged systems are designed to be self-contained and remotely managed, making them a perfect choice for hosting virtual machines at branch offices.
 With centralized management capabilities of HCI, there’s no need for specialized IT staff to perform manual operations such as running backup jobs or creating logical unit numbers (LUNs) or quality-of-service policies.
 Another benefit here is that hyperconverged infrastructures are fast to deploy and deliver a vast amount of resources that are still tightly managed.
-Network, storage, and compute resources can be deployed at a new site and start working for the company from the first day.
+Network, storage, and compute resources can be deployed at a new site and start working for the company from the very first day.

 StarWind is cost efficient to the extreme, up to being completely free, and serves a wide range of customers, including the most budget-conscious ones.

 For those who need to build a new virtualization infrastructure from scratch, our solution is StarWind HyperConverged Appliance – the all-in-one simple turn-key hyper-converged platform.
 It unifies commodity servers, disks and flash, hypervisor and Software-Defined Storage, and associated software into a single manageable layer.Learn more